 CJ: How did your background lead you to launching Afilio?

 Julien: I was born and raised in France and studied business administration there, with a six month exchange program in New York.
 I moved to Brazil in 1997 to work for a large company.
 It was there that I decided I wanted to start my own company.
 So, in 1999 I started an online auction website.
-By the end of that year I sold it to a French company, who was in 2001 acquired by eBay.
+By the end of that year I sold it to a French company, which was acquired by eBay in 2001.